, published by Tuck School of Business.

 TuckLAB aims to deepen the connection between Dartmouth undergraduates and Tuck.
 “TuckLAB is an example of Dartmouth at its best—a co-curricular program designed to help students achieve their career ambitions.
 We want every Dartmouth student to have the opportunity to achieve their real-world full potential, and the TuckLAB program is an important first step,” says Magnuson.

-The six-week program is taught by six Tuck professors and one Thayer School of Engineering professor and is divided into two sections: The Core and the ABLE concentration.
+The six-week program is taught by six Tuck professors and one professor and is divided into two sections: The Core and the ABLE concentration.
 The Core section focuses on fundamental business skills.
 The ABLE (Applied Business Learning and Entrepreneurship) concentration applies these skills to the entrepreneurial setting and allows students to develop insight into working at a startup and understanding the entrepreneurial lifecycle.